redsolution/django-generic-ratings/doc/usage_examples.rst

 ``real`` is used after the film release.
 Again, this is odd too, but at least this is something I actually had to implement.

-So, the want the rating system to use two different rating keys based on release status of the voted object::
+So, we want the rating system to use two different rating keys based on release status of the voted object::

     import datetime